Jacklu0831/UpSampler/README.md

 <pre>
 - README.md                   - self
-- loss.txt                    - losses components of each epoch
 - parameters.txt              - a complete list of hyperparameters and other parameters I used
 - output                      - bunch of images with the epoch number beside them
 </pre>